Timothy Hodge: Personal

+Hodge believes that he can inspire those with a similar disability by stating "To inspire someone who might have just gone through their operation to amputate their foot or arm, or people who were born with their condition and have had issues all their life — to inspire them to start their own journey and set their own goals and achieve what they want to achieve in their lives is incredibly important."

 Career

 Hodge swims in the S9 classification (SB8).
 Hodge competed at the 2015 IPC World Championships in Glasgow, where, at 14 years, he was the second youngest member of the Australian team.
 Hodge set his best individual time in 100m Backstroke (S9) finishing 8th.

 At the 2016 Rio Paralympic Games, Hodge competed in five events.
 He placed fifth in the Men's 200m Individual Medley SM9 and sixth in the Men's 100m Backstroke S9.
 He didn't progress to the finals in Men's 100m Butterfly SB9, Men's 400m Freestyle S9 and Men's 100m Freestyle S9.

 Hodge had succeeded in his aim to compete at the Paralympics, whether at Rio or Tokyo.
 He said, "If I can just push myself hard and get to the Paralympics, that’d be the greatest thing."
 He is a member of ACU Blacktown Swim Team in Sydney and is coached by Misha Payne.

 Hodge won a silver medal in the 100m Breaststroke SB7 in the 2018 Commonwealth Games on the Gold Coast, Queensland, where he swam his personal best thus far.

-At the 2019 Australian Swimming Championships, Hodge set a new world record to take gold in the Men’s 50m Backstroke Multi-Class race.
+At the 2019 Australian Swimming Championships, Hodge set a new world record to take gold in the Men's 50m Backstroke Multi-Class race.

 At the 2019 World Para Swimming Championships in London, Hodge won bronze medals in the Men's 100m Backstroke S9 and Men's 200m Individual Medley SM9.

 At the 2020 Summer Paralympics in Tokyo, Hodge won a silver medal in the Men's 200 m individual medley SM9 with a time of 2:15.42.
 In the Men's 4x100m Medley 34 pts, he swam together with Timothy Disken, Ben Popham, and William Martin.
 His team won the silver medal in a time of 4:07.70, just over a second behind the winners, RPC, who set a new world record.
 Hodge also won a bronze medal in the Men's 100 m backstroke S9 with a time of 1:02.16.